6-year-old with painless lesions on gum line

 - PO NSAIDs

-- Referral to a specialist if underlying disease suspected.
+- Referral to a specialist if an underlying disease is suspected

 Question 1 |